A new world.

 They had previously been satisfactorily test fitted for their alignment with the original metal doors.
 With the arrival of the carbon doors, the fenders were again test fitted in "We just wanted to be sure."

-Yet, we still had no idea how 10mm at the top of the arch would actually translate in terms of wheel fitments.
-I know this is the missing piece of information for many E46 owners to pull the trigger.
+Yet, we still had no idea how 10mm at the top of the arch would actually translate in terms of wheel fitments; it is is the missing piece of information for many.

 A first step in a new world.